 In connection with Ms. Nottebohm's resignation as our chief operating officer, we entered into a separation and release agreement (the "Separation Agreement") with her in January 2021.
-Under the Separation Agreement, Ms. Nottebohm received:
+For additional information about the Separation Agreement and consideration received thereunder, see the section titled "Ms. Nottebohm's Separation" in our proxy statement for the 2021 annual meeting of stockholders filed with the SEC on April 6, 2021.